Tiger 1200 Explorer - Other new Adventure Bikes in 2014

 The new Kawasaki Versys 650 below left and the super light (Super slow) CCM450

 below are interesting options.

-The KTM1050 (Below right) is also a great bike at a good price, power is down on
+The KTM1050 (Right) is also a great bike at a good price, power is down on the old

 massively improved economy it would be a sensible choice however no cruise